liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/02-document-repository-configuration/00-document-repository-configuration-intro.markdown

-**Advanced File System Store**: in addition to using the file system (local or a mounted share) to store files, Advanced File System Store nests the files into more folders by version, for faster performance and to store more files.
+**Advanced File System Store**: in addition to using the file system (local or a mounted share) to store files, Advanced File System Store nests the files into folders by version, for faster performance and to store more files.

 **S3 Store (Amazon Simple Storage)**: uses Amazon's cloud-based storage solution.

-**CMIS Store (Content Management Interoperability Services)**: uses a system separate from @product@ to store files.
+**CMIS Store (Content Management Interoperability Services)**: connects to a CMIS-compliant server to store files.

-**DBStore (Database Storage)**: stores the files in the @product@ database.
+**DBStore (Database Storage)**: stores the files in the database.
 DBStore's file (stored as a blob) size is 1 gigabyte.
 To store files larger than 1 gigabyte, use Simple File System Store or Advanced File System Store.

 These articles explain details for each one.